nineteen-ninety-six/tube-without-translation/docs/YT_DATA_API.md

 https://developers.google.com/youtube/v3/getting-started
 Everything is explained step by step to create a project and generate an API key.

 **Note: By default, the API has a limit of 10,000 units (requests) per day (the extension only use methods that need 1 unit/request), which is more than enough for most users.
-But, just in case, the extension only uses it as a fallback for titles, to avoid reaching the quota too quickly.**
+Especially now that we only make 1 request for 50 different videos.**

 ## How to use the key in the extension